ddhadho/ddhadho/README.md

 # Hi, I’m Omar Said

-I’m a software developer with interests in **backend systems, machine learning, and distributed applications**.
+I’m a software developer with interests in **backend systems and distributed applications**.
 I enjoy building real-world projects and learning by doing.

 ---